Hydrodynamic limit and Propagation of Chaos for Brownian Particles reflecting from a Newtonian barrier: Introduction

 The paper is organized as follows.
+Subsection 1.5 contains a historical background for the origin of our model and on related hydrodynamic limits.

-In Section 2, we construct the processes $X^{(n)}_i$ \emph{path-by-path} on any probability space supporting an infinite sequence of i.i.d.\ Brownian motions $B^{(1)}, B^{(2)}, \dots$ as well as the initial random variables $X^ {(n)}_i(0)$ for all $1 \leq i \leq n, n \in \N$.
+In Section 2, we construct the processes $X^{(n)}_i$ \emph{pathwise} on any probability space supporting an infinite sequence of i.i.d.\ Brownian motions $B^{(1)}, B^{(2)}, \dots,B^{(n)},$ and the initial random variables $X^ {(n)}_i(0)$ for all $i = 1, \dots, n, n \in \N$.
 We do this by constructing a functional to which we apply pathwise to the $n$ Brownian motions $B^{(1)}, \dots , B^{(n)}.$ In Proposition~\ref{prop:eqInLaw} we show this pathwise construction gives a system of processes satisfying \eqref{eq:sysLaw}.
-Such a method for reflected processes is called a Skorohod map, since Skorohod used the method to construct a reflected Brownian motion on the positive half-line $\BR_+ := [0, \infty)$.
-For instance, if $B(t)$ is a standard Brownian motion and $m(t) = \sup_{0 < s < t}[-B(s) \lor 0]$, then $B(t) + m(t)$ has the same distribution as $X$, where $dX = dB + dL$ and $L$ is the semimartingale local time of $X$ at zero; see \cite[Section 3.6C]{KaratzasShreve}.
+Such a method for reflected processes is called a Skorohod map since Skorohod used the method to construct a reflected Brownian motion on the positive half-line $\BR_+ := [0, \infty)$.
+For instance, if $B(t)$ is a standard Brownian motion and $m(t) = \sup_{0 < s < t}\max\{-B(s), 0\}$, then $B(t) + m(t)$ has the same distribution as $X$, where $dX = dB + dL$ and $L$ is the semimartingale local time of $X$ at zero; see \cite[Section 3.6C]{KaratzasShreve} and the original paper by Skorohod \cite{Skorohod_map}.
 Here $m(t)$ would be the Skorohod map which corresponds to reflected Brownian motion.

-In Section 3 Theorems \ref{HL} and \ref{th: P-C}.
+In subsection 3.1 we introduce the lemmas and propositions used in the proofs of Theorems \ref{HL} and \ref{th: P-C}.
+The proofs of these two theorems are contained in subsection 3.2.
 We use the estimates derived in the second section to demonstrate almost sure convergence of the barrier $Y^{(n)}$ to a unique deterministic function $y$ in the form of a functional strong law of large numbers; see Propositions~\ref{prop:subsequentialLimit} and \ref{prop:uniquenessSubLimit}.
-In this section we introduce properties of the measure-valued process $\pi^{(n)}$ mentioned above.
-In Proposition~\ref{prop:unifEquicPi}, we prove a uniform stochastic equicontinuity, which is stronger than the typical stochastic equicontinuity necessary for tightness of processes in some metric space.
-This is needed because we used the Wasserstein metric on the space of probability measures.
-Note that the Wasserstein metric is much stronger than the Prohorov metric which is often used in hydrodynamic limits.
-See Remark \ref{remark:equicont}.

-We conclude the paper with Section 4, where we use our stochastic tools to prove uniqueness of the free boundary problem in the statement of Theorem \ref{HL}.
+Here we introduce properties of the measure-valued process $\pi^{(n)}$ mentioned above.
+In Proposition~\ref{prop:unifEquicPi}, we prove uniform stochastic equicontinuity, which is stronger than the typical stochastic equicontinuity necessary for tightness of processes in some metric space.
+We conclude the paper with Section 4, where we use our stochastic representation to prove uniqueness of the free boundary problem described in subsection 1.2.